top of page

 Lawrence is a city with a population of about 90,000 residents a half hour’s drive northwest of Boston on the New Hampshire border.
 Located on the banks of the Merrimack River, Lawrence came of age during the Industrial Revolution as mills and factories were built along the shores of the river.
 Like many other cities in the northeast that suffered through the decline in manufacturing after World War II, Lawrence has struggled to redefine and modernize its economy in the decades since.

-The Merrimack campus is located five miles from GLTHS in neighboring North Andover.
-Fans looking for other sporting options in the area during baseball season can pair a Warriors game with a UMass-Lowell Riverhawks game at LeLacheur Park, or if visiting in April, the New Hampshire Fisher Cats, Boston Red Sox and Worcester Red Sox all play within an hour’s drive of Lawrence.
+The Merrimack campus is located five miles from GLTS in neighboring North Andover.
+Fans looking for other sporting options in the area during baseball season can pair a Warriors game with a UMass-Lowell Riverhawks game at LeLacheur Park, or if visiting later in the season, the New Hampshire Fisher Cats, Boston Red Sox and Worcester Red Sox all play within an hour’s drive of Lawrence.

-Visiting fans will find nothing of interest within walking distance of GLTHS, although several hotels are located nearby along the I-93 corridor.
-In fact, a Courtyard by Marriot is located just beyond the left field fence.
-Fans looking for a place to eat nearby will likely check out The Chateau Restaurant or Andiamo Restaurant Bar and Café, both located near I-93.
-Otherwise, visiting fans are likely to head towards Boston for dining and lodging options or other attractions.
+Visiting fans will find nothing of interest within walking distance of GLTS, although several hotels are located nearby along the I-93 corridor.
+In fact, a Courtyard by Marriot is located beyond the left field fence.
+Fans looking for a place to eat nearby will likely check out The Chateau Restaurant or Andiamo Restaurant Bar and Café, both located close by near I-93.
+Most visiting fans are likely to head towards Boston for dining and lodging options or other attractions.

 Fans 2

 The crowd at a Merrimack baseball game can accurately be described as a “friends and family” type of crowd.
-For the game Stadium Journey attended, the crowd numbered about 100 fans on a chilly Sunday afternoon.
-Most of the fans in attendance appear to have a personal connection with the players on the field and are very invested in the action.
+Stadium Journey visited GLTS on a cold and rainy Saturday morning.
+There were between 50-100 fans in attendance.
+Most of the fans at Warriors baseball games appear to have a personal connection with the players on the field and are very invested in the action.
 It makes for a very low-key, friendly atmosphere, as everyone seems to know everyone in the stands.

 Access 4

-Limited seating is available on a pair of aluminum bleachers on either side of home plate.
+Seating is available on a pair of small aluminum bleachers on either side of home plate.
 Standing room is available right behind home plate, as well as down the left field line.
 There is room on a hill down the left field line for fans to set up their lawn chairs and take in the action.
-This appears to be the most popular spot at GLTHS.
-Sitting on the bleachers will require you to look through both a fence and some netting that serves as the backstop.
-Seats down the line are free from all obstructions.
+This appears to be the most popular spot at GLTS.
+Sitting on the bleachers will require you to look through a fence and/or some netting that serves as the backstop.
+Seats down the line are free from obstructions, although the fencing here is taller in places than during our initial visit in 2021.
+For a truly unobstructed view, you may have to move further down the third base line.

 Return on Investment 5

 You will not spend a single cent to watch a Merrimack baseball game.
-Admission and parking are free at GLTHS.
+Admission and parking are free at GLTS.

 Extras 0